-How to request a waiver from filing electronically.
-To receive a waiver from the required filing of information returns electronically, submit Form 8508 at least 45 days before the due date of the returns for which you are requesting a waiver.
+How to request a waiver from e-filing.
+To receive a waiver from the required e-filing of information returns, submit Form 8508 at least 45 days before the due date of the returns for which you are requesting a waiver.
 You cannot apply for a waiver for more than 1 tax year at a time.
 If you need a waiver for more than 1 tax year, you must reapply at the appropriate time each year.

 If a waiver for original returns is approved, any corrections for the same types of returns will be covered under the waiver.
-However, if you submit original returns electronically but you want to submit your corrections on paper, a waiver must be approved for the corrections if you must file 250 or more corrections.
+However, if you e-filed original returns but you want to submit your corrections on paper, a waiver must be approved for the corrections.